-After the publication of ‘The String of Pearls’ Sweeney Todd has become one of the best known names in Crime stories, he’s appeared in plays, books and serialisations along side Jack the Ripper and Dracula he is the villain everybody loves to hate, through countless novels, films, melodramas, cameo’s and even musicals all of which have drawn heavily on the ‘The String of Pearls’ and all boosting and further fuelling the myth that is Sweeney Todd the demon barber of Fleet Street, so much so hat his name has become immortal.
+After the publication of ‘The String of Pearls’ Sweeney Todd has become one of the best known names in Crime stories, he’s appeared in plays, books and serializations along side Jack the Ripper and Dracula he is the villain everybody loves to hate, through countless novels, films, melodramas, cameo’s and even musicals all of which have drawn heavily on the ‘The String of Pearls’ and all boosting and further fueling the myth that is Sweeney Todd the demon barber of Fleet Street, so much so hat his name has become immortal.

-‘The String of Pearls’ influenced everything that has been written about Sweeney Todd since, it also had a great influence on many of the fictional villains that came thereafter, Mr Hyde and Dracula are made in his mould yet somehow not equal to him, the misguided good of Dr Jekyll balances the evil of Mr Hyde, Dracula manages against the odds to evoke pity from Mina Harker, Todd in contrast goes about his deeds with a ghoulish humour, a boldness and panache, he does simply for the love of money and because he wants to, the writer asks no excuse for his behaviour and seeks no justification.
+‘The String of Pearls’ influenced everything that has been written about Sweeney Todd since, it also had a great influence on many of the fictional villains that came thereafter, Mr Hyde and Dracula are made in his mold yet somehow not equal to him, the misguided good of Dr Jekyll balances the evil of Mr Hyde, Dracula manages against the odds to evoke pity from Mina Harker, Todd in contrast goes about his deeds with a ghoulish humor, a boldness and panache, he does simply for the love of money and because he wants to, the writer asks no excuse for his behavior and seeks no justification.

 At one point Sweeney Todd became so popular that by the 1940’s the word barber was actually beginning to be considered vulgar, teacher even urging their pupils to only use the word hairdresser, in a study of juvenile literature E.S.
 Turner wrote in 1948 that the astonishing popularity of Sweeney Todd has caused a good old English word to lapse into disrepute and should now be replaced by the word hairdresser.